Winoldap and Winoa386.mod errors

 Other Winoldap or Winoa386.mod errors

 If you are encountering an issue related to Winoldap or Winoa386.mod that are not listed above, try the below recommendations.

 - Verify no conflicts or errors are present in Device Manager.
 Also, make sure no devices are listed under Other devices.

-- Close all TSRs and open programs on the computer and see if issue persists.
-If issue does not persist, it is likely an application is running in the background causing this issue.
+- Close all TSRs and open programs on the computer, and see if the issue persists.
+If the issue does not persist, it is likely an application running in the background that is causing this issue.

-- Verify that the latest drivers have been installed for your video card and sound card.
+- Verify the latest drivers have been installed for your video card and sound card.